Demonstration planned to coincide with Prince William digital gateway open house

 FOX 5's Maureen Umeh says the controversy surrounding the digital gateway has been going on for months with residents fighting against plans to build the complex

-Now as one of the developers, QTS Data Centers, plans to hold a community engagement event Tuesday, residents are pushing back.
+Now as one of the developers, Compass Datacenters, plans to hold a community engagement event Tuesday, residents are pushing back.

 The Prince William Digital Gateway will occupy over 2,000 acres of land adjacent to the historic Manassas National Battlefield Park.